 The sports medicine field offers a wide range of careers for students studying at the bachelor's, master's or doctoral degree levels.
-Degree programs in sports medicine include classroom instruction and hands-on learning regarding human movement, physical activity and healthcare.
+Educational programs similar to sports medicine may be called exercise science and athletic training.

 Bachelor's Degree in Sports Medicine

 Students who earn a bachelor's degree in sports medicine can prepare for several types of careers in allied healthcare.
 Graduates provide guidance, preventative care and rehabilitation services to physically active individuals.
 Some private and public universities and colleges offer bachelor's degrees in sports medicine or related subjects, such as exercise science or athletic training.

 Gaining entry into a college or university generally requires a high school diploma or its equivalent.
 Admission into a sports medicine bachelor's degree program usually has additional requirements that vary for each program.
 Completing specific courses, being certified in first aid and cardiopulmonary resuscitation (CPR) and spending a certain number of hours observing a certified athletic trainer in a professional setting are required for admission by some programs.